Studio3T/robomongo/README.md

 Vote for the Feature
 ====================
-Please view our [Backlog](http://robomongo.org/backlog).
+Please view our [Magic Backlog](http://robomongo.org/backlog).
 Here we are all together building priorities for the next versions of Robomongo.

 Contribute
 ==========